TeagueSS/ComputerVisionFinal/README.md

 Two primary models were trained:
 * **Model 1 (Baseline):** Fine-tuned on the original, unaltered image dataset.
 * **Model 2 (Blurred):** Fine-tuned on the synthetically blurred image dataset.

+Why two Models?
+* We needed a way to have a control model for comparison
+* We needed to see just how much blurring affected spatial data and object recognition before and after training!

 Training involved careful consideration of loss functions, particularly re-weighting the confidence loss to manage issues arising from the blurred data and reduced class set.